Best Hadoop Use Cases in Eight Industries

 The power of big data can be used to achieve efficiency in the Logistics and Supply Chain in the following ways:

-- Customer Loyalty Management: Public customer information is mapped against business parameters in order to predict customer churn rate.
+- Customer Loyalty Management: Public customer information is mapped against business parameters to predict customer churn rate.

-- Strategic Network Planning: Long term demand forecasts for transport capacity are generated in order to support strategic investment
+- Strategic Network Planning: Long-term demand forecasts for transport capacity are generated to support strategic investment

 - Financial demand and Supply Chain Analytics: A macroeconomic view is created on global supply chain data that helps financial institutions improve their rating and investment decisions